WZhaoKe/aegpwb/doc/ToolboxUserManual.md

 determines the (average) absorption cross-section and efficiency of a lossy multilayer sphere.
 It uses a [Mie Series][] calculation to determine the absorption efficiency.
-Interfaces are provide for a number of different Mie codes which can be called explicity using
+Interfaces are provide for a number of different Mie codes which can be called explicitly using

     [ ACS , AE ] = pwbLaminatedSphere_SPlaC( f , radii , eps_r , sigma , mu_r )
     [ ACS , AE ] = pwbLaminatedSphere_PenaPal( f , radii , eps_r , sigma , mu_r )
     [ ACS , AE ] = pwbLaminatedSphere_PenaPalM( f , radii , eps_r , sigma , mu_r )

 The generic function `pwbLaminatedSphere` chooses the best available code it can find.

 The input arguments and output values are: